Ryan Garko: 2007 season

 Going into 2007, Anthony Castrovince of MLB.com reported that Garko would have to improve on the defensive end to make the 25-man roster because the Indians already had a first baseman in Casey Blake.
 Towards the end of spring training, Indians' manager Eric Wedge noted that Garko had made improvements on defense.
 He made the 2007 roster out of spring training for the first time in his career.
 On April 22, Garko hit a game-winning three-run home run in the top of the ninth inning against the Tampa Bay Rays.
 He became the everyday starting first baseman early in the season after Casey Blake moved to third base because of an injury to Andy Marte.
 He began to dislike interleague play because during it, designated hitter Travis Hafner was moved to first base, which forced Garko to the bench.
 On July 18, Garko hit a two-run home run in the ninth inning against Chicago White Sox' pitcher Bobby Jenks to tie the score at 5–5, and then drove in an RBI run for the win in the eleventh inning.
-During the regular season, Garko batted .289 with 29 doubles, one triple, 21 home runs and 61 RBIs in 138 games.
+During the regular season, Garko batted .289 with 29 doubles, one triple, 21 home runs and 61 RBI in 138 games.
 He was third in the league with 20 hit by pitches (an Indians single-season record).
-In the postseason, he hit .314 with two doubles, one home run, and five RBIs in nine games.
+In the postseason, he hit .314 with two doubles, one home run, and 5 RBI in nine games.
 The Indians defeated the New York Yankees in four games in the American League Division Series before losing the American League Championship Series in seven games to the Boston Red Sox.

 2008 season

 Going into the 2008 season, there were questions surrounding Garko's ability to improve as a hitter.
 During the early part of the season, Michael Aubrey was playing more than Garko because Garko was having trouble hitting right-handed pitching.
 Garko was moved down the batting order because of his struggles.
 In August, Garko stated that he was watching videotape in an attempt to pick up his hitting.
 On August 6, he was benched for three games by manager Eric Wedge for failing to run on a ground ball he hit.
 On September 27, Garko hit two home runs, including a grand slam against the Chicago White Sox.
-At the end of the season, Garko hit .273 with 21 doubles, one triple, 14 home runs and 90 RBIs in 141 games.
+At the end of the season, Garko hit .273 with 21 doubles, one triple, 14 home runs and 90 RBI in 141 games.
 His 90 RBI tied Grady Sizemore for the team lead.

 2009 season

 Before spring training in 2009, there was speculation that if Garko did not perform well, he might lose his starting first base job.
 Garko began practicing the outfield position for the upcoming season.
 Eric Wedge stated that Garko would in fact be playing the outfield in spring training.
 On June 21, Garko was held out of the game because of a sprained left wrist.
+In 78 games with Cleveland in 2009, he hit .285 with 11 home runs and 39 RBI.